Readit News logoReadit News

 mocha_nate commented on Writing as Transformation newyorker.com/culture/the... · Posted by u/lermontov

-GarnetFloride · 8 months ago
+GarnetFloride · a year ago

 Writing is an interesting process, it seems different for everyone.
 There are lots of tools and techniques so that is not a surprise.
 For me sometimes it's putting together LEGOs, other times it's crafting a puzzle or panning for gold.
 And a rare few times its felt like hooking into the great creative currents of the universe to bring something to fruition.